TymekProstak/FS_GGVMap_generator/README.md

 # FS_GGVMap_generator

-Implementation of GGV map calculation using CasADi and the approach presented in *“An optimal control approach to the computation of g-g diagrams”* (2023) Matteo Massaro et al.
+Implementation of GGV map calculation using CasADi/Ipopt and the approach presented in *“An optimal control approach to the computation of g-g diagrams”* (2023) Matteo Massaro et al.
 Implementation is for an all-wheel-driven (AWD/4WD) Formula Student vehicle with an electric (EV) powertrain.

 Two alternative models are implemented:
    - single-track model (e.g. dynamic bicycle model) with MF 1996 and partial load transfer (longitudinal),
-   - double-track model with MF 1996 and simplified full load transfer (quasi-static roll + longitudinal and lateral), omitting full kinetamitc Ackermann geometry, in favour of virtual rack        angle ( delta - steer) .
+   - double-track model with MF 1996 and simplified full load transfer (quasi-static roll + longitudinal and lateral), omitting full kinetamitc Ackermann geometry, in favour of virtual rack        angle ( delta/steer) .

 ---